sajjadGG/book-python/exam-basic/index.rst

 :About assignment:
     * Filename: ``exam-foundations.py``
-    * Lines of code to write: 60 linii
+    * Lines of code to write: 60 lines
     * Estimated time of completion: 60 min

 :Co zadanie sprawdza?: